-If you’re running a small business, it’s likely that you have a lot of different kinds of expenses that you need to keep track of.
-From travel expenses to trainings and seminars to a company vehicle and mileage, keeping track of your startup expenses is necessary for:
+If you’re running a small business, you likely have a lot of different kinds of expenses that you need to keep track of efficiently and effectively.
+From travel expenses to trainings and seminars to a company vehicle and mileage, keeping track of business expenses is necessary for:

 - Identifying strategies for reducing your burn rate (in other words, pinpointing where you can make cuts to save money)